MrHaribo/mrharibo.github.io/quickreference/index.md

 		int userID = request.getParameters().getInt(ParameterCode.USER_ID);
 ```

 The Parameter Codes of the game application can be edited via the *ParameterCode View*.
 It is possible to add and remove ParameterCodes.
 It is also shown in the ParameterCode View which codes are used by which service.
 Just like Model Templates, required ParameterCodes are contributed to the game workspace when a service is added.
-The ParameterCode View always contains the three buit in codes: USER_ID, USER_REQUEST, and EVENT.
+The ParameterCode View always contains the three built in codes: USER_ID, USER_REQUEST, and EVENT.
 These three codes are used by the framework and cannot be removed.

 The image below shows the ParameterCode View for the Simple Example Game.
 No additional Parameters are used in this example.